 Typically, people think of obsolescence as covering aspects of a home that are functionally obsolete like a circuit breaker box that does not comply with building codes or a five bedroom home that has only one bathroom.
 However, a recent case addressed the issue of economic obsolescence, which essentially refers to a decrease in market value because of factors external to the home.
 The insurance company in federal court in another state argued that a loss in market value from this type of factor should be included in obsolescence.

 In Whitehouse Condo.
 Group, LLC v.
 The Cincinnati Ins.
-Co., a federal court from another state held that the term “obsolescence” did not include diminished market value from external economic factors.
+Co., a federal court held that the term “obsolescence” did not include diminished market value from external economic factors.
 The insured’s condominium building was destroyed in a fire.
 The insurance company did not dispute coverage but disputed the “actual cash value” of the building.
 The policy indicated the insurance company would pay “actual cash value”, which was defined as “replacement cost less a deduction that reflects depreciation, age, condition and obsolescence.”

 The insurance carrier contended that the language of the policy included not just functional but also economic obsolescence.
 When interpreted in this broad sense, the value of the loss was $1,187,660.
 This value was based on a significant decline in market value, resulting from the real estate market crash.
 The policyholder argued for a more narrow interpretation of the term focused exclusively on functional obsolescence, which would make the value of the claim $2,767,730.